DefaltZ/ytdownloader/README.md

 the gui is fairly simple and definitely has a huge room for improvement

-you can use thee pyinstaller library to package the application
+you can use the pyinstaller library to package the application